CP164: Winter 2026 Midterm Notes

 • use appropriate loops - not everything is amenable to being solved by a for loop

-• when working in a class do not call high-level interface methods from within another high-level interface method
+• when extending a class do not call high-level interface methods from within another high-level interface method

 Read and apply method and function docstrings carefully: